pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Next Steps
 ----------

-We've now got Pachyderm running locally with data and a pipeline!
-If you want to keep playing with Pachyderm locally, you can  use what you've learned to build on or change this pipeline.
+Pachyderm is now running locally with data and a pipeline!
+To play with Pachyderm locally, you can use what you've learned to build on or change this pipeline.
 You can also dig in and learn more details about:

 - `Deploying Pachyderm to the cloud or on prem <http://pachyderm.readthedocs.io/en/latest/deployment/deploy_intro.html>`_
 - :doc:`../fundamentals/getting_data_into_pachyderm`
 - :doc:`../fundamentals/creating_analysis_pipelines`

-We'd love to help and see what you come up with so submit any issues/questions you come across on `GitHub <https://github.com/pachyderm/pachyderm>`_ , `Slack <http://slack.pachyderm.io>`_ or email at support@pachyderm.io if you want to show off anything nifty you've created!
+We'd love to help and see what you come up with, so submit any issues/questions you come across on `GitHub <https://github.com/pachyderm/pachyderm>`_ , `Slack <http://slack.pachyderm.io>`_ or email at support@pachyderm.io if you want to show off anything nifty you've created!